-LPRO is active in many park initiatives in and around our area, some of which are described below.
-Although we have some lovely parks and a bit of green space, the City has identified Lytton Park, Yonge & Eglinton, and many North Toronto areas as park deficient relative to other areas of the City.
-LPRO advocates for park expansion, additional parks, and securing parkland when developments are proposed.
+LPRO is active in many park and ravine initiatives in and around our area, some of which are described below.
+Although we have some lovely parks and other forms of green space, the City has identified Lytton Park, Yonge & Eglinton, and many North Toronto areas as park deficient relative to other areas of the City.
+LPRO advocates for park expansion, new parks, securing parkland when developments are proposed, and preserving our ravines.

 On September 13, The Bereaved Families of Ontario (bfotoronto.ca) again held their Annual Butterfly Release in the Duplex Parkette, adjacent to their Healing Garden.
 Each year, this event offers people a concrete way to honour the memory of their loved ones.
 It was an inspiring and comforting event.